drivetribe/react-intersection/README.md

 ### Define a new browser viewport root

-To create a new browser viewport root with non-default settings, we can pass `viewport` to `IntersectionRoot`:
+To create a new browser viewport root with non-default settings, we can pass a `viewport` prop to `IntersectionRoot`:

 ```javascript
 const IntersectViewportWithMargins = ({ children }) => (